jakeberv/jakeberv.github.io/_news/2024-07-30-3rd-Joint-Congress-on-Evolutionary-Biology.md

        onmouseover="this.style.boxShadow='0 12px 24px rgba(0,0,0,0.3)'"
        onmouseout="this.style.boxShadow='0 8px 16px rgba(0,0,0,0.2)'"
        alt="Title slide from Jake's talk"/>
-  <p style="font-size: 0.85em; margin: 0; flex-grow: 1; align-self: flex-start;">Jake attended the 3rd Joint Congress on Evolutionary Biology in Montreal, QC, Canada, where he gave a talk on his research into applications of computer vision to studies of bird skeleton evolution.
+  <p style="font-size: 0.85em; margin: 0; flex-grow: 1; align-self: flex-start; text-align: left;">Jake attended the 3rd Joint Congress on Evolutionary Biology in Montreal, QC, Canada, where he gave a talk on his research into applications of computer vision to studies of bird skeleton evolution.
 His talk, titled (in jest) '15,000 Skeletons, or How I Learned to Stop Worrying and Love the Phenotype', was recorded and is available on YouTube <a href="https://www.youtube.com/watch?v=i4mPfi5_5wk&t=1735s">here</a></p>
 </div>

 <style>
   @media (max-width: 768px) {
     .flex-container {
       flex-direction: column;
-      align-items: center;
+      align-items: flex-start;
     }

     .flex-container img {